 A man is charged with murder.
 He is Pigoil, the aging stage manager at Chansonia, a music hall in a Paris faubourg.
 His confession is a long flashback to New Year's Eve, 1935, when he ...

 A man is charged with murder.
 He is Pigoil, the aging stage manager at Chansonia, a music hall in a Paris faubourg.
 His confession is a long flashback to New Year's Eve, 1935, when he discovers his wife is unfaithful and Galapiat, the local mobster, closes the music hall.
 Over the next few months, Pigoil loses custody of his beloved son, Jo-Jo, and must find work.
 Pigoil and his pals take over the Chansonia as a co-op; Galapiat is momentarily benign.
 Their star is the young Douce, a girl from near Lille for whom Galapiat lusts.
 She in turn falls in love with Milou, a local Red.
 There are ups and downs, but mostly ups - but what about Jo-Jo and what about the murder?
 Written by

 Faubourg is not French for "the district."
 It is a contraction of "faux bourg", French for "false town" and were used to designate smaller towns attached to larger towns or cities.
 A lot of these faubourgs were independent cities until they were attached to Paris and lost all independence around during the 17th and 18th century.
 A new outer wall was later erected around the city.
-These faubourgs, especially those on the East side, were usually white collar, with a very active night life.
+These faubourgs, especially those on the East side, were usually blue collar, with a very active night life.
 See more »

 When Jacky accidentally turns on the radio while Pigoil is talking to his wife and her new lover, the radio is very loud immediately after Jacky flips the switch.
 On this type of old tube amplified radio, it would take several seconds for the tubes to heat up and amplify any signal, and the volume would go up very slowly.
 See more »

 28 of 36 people found this review helpful.

 Was this review helpful to you?